bahmanm/bmakelib/README.md

 $ sudo PREFIX=/usr/local make install
 ```

-# How To Use - Examples
+# 3. How To Use

-bmakelib tries to bring minimal clutter to your Makefiles and be easy to use.
-That is, all you need to
+bmakelib tries to introduce as little clutter as possible to Makefiles and be easy to use.
-start using bmakelib is adding a single line somewhere in your Makefile:
+That is, all you need to start using bmakelib is adding a single line somewhere in your Makefile:

 ```Makefile
 include bmakelib/bmakelib.mk
 ```

-## Make `include` path
+## 3.1 Make `include` path

 💡 *You can safely skip this section if you have installed bmakelib using the prepackaged artefacts or
 you have installed it in a standard location (such as `/usr/local` or `/usr`.)*